Retroflux/playground/LeetCodeSolutions/README.md

 [1490](https://github.com/Retroflux/playground/tree/main/LeetCodeSolutions/Python/1490-Count_Odd_Numbers_in_an_Interval_Range) (Python)  Runtime: 28ms (82nd percentile); Memory Usage: 13.8MB (48th percentile)

 [1491](https://github.com/Retroflux/playground/tree/main/LeetCodeSolutions/Python/1491-Average_Salary_Excluding_the_Minimum_and_Maximum_Salary) (Python) Average Salary Excluding the Minimum and Maximum Salary Runtime: 28ms (82nd percentile); Memory Usage: 13.8MB (48th percentile)

+[1501] bro this was a one-liner I'm not uploading code for this [1502] bro this was a one-liner I'm not uploading code for this

 [1779](https://github.com/Retroflux/playground/tree/main/LeetCodeSolutions/Python/1779-Find_Nearest_Point_That_Has_the_Same_X_or_Y_Coordinate) (Python) Find Nearest Point That Has the Same X or Y Coordinate Runtime: 28ms (82nd percentile); Memory Usage: 13.8MB (48th percentile)